LirookIAC/Azure-VMs-Configuration-Automation-via-Ansible/ansible-lab/README.md

 ## Secrets Management
 Passwords (such as the `azadmin` hash, and SNMP `auth_pass`/`priv_pass`) are **not** stored in plaintext.
 They are passed into the playbook via an encrypted Ansible Vault file located at `./vars/secrets.yml`.

-When running the main configuration playbook, you will be prompted for the vault password to decrypt these variables in memory.
+When running the main configuration playbook, you will be prompted for the vault password to decrypt these variables in memory.The password is 'password'.
+Use ansible-vault to decrypt and view this file.Ideally you should create this yourself using ansible-vault.

 ## Deployment Instructions